Aeurias/NadeshikoSlimeVR/README.md

 4. [ ] 1x 180K resistor and 2x 1N5817 diodes soldered in the correct orientation on the PCB.

-- - [ ] If using BMI160Bridge GND>SAO pads on the back of PCB.
+- - [ ] If using BMI160: Bridge GND>SAO pads on the back of PCB.

 6. [ ] Solder on a JST PH 2mm 2-Pin battery connector in correct polarity (optional but recommended).

-- - [ ] Check LiPo's battery connector matches the +/- polarity as on the PCB (Fix on the batteries connector if not!).
+- - [ ] Check LiPo's battery connector matches the +/- polarity as on the PCB!
+(Fix on the batteries connector if not!).

 7. [ ] Solder on a SK12D07VG 4/5/6mm slide switch.